Bill Groman: Pro career

-Groman started his career off with a bang, having a rookie year like no other receiver ever had before or since.
+Groman started his career off with a bang, having a rookie year like no other receiver ever had before.
 In the first game he played (the first ever one for the Oilers as well), he caught six passes for 115 yards and one touchdown as the Oilers prevailed 37–22 over the Oakland Raiders.
 He played in 13 of the 14 games in the Oilers season, and he caught 72 passes for 1,473 yards with 12 touchdowns (including an additional one involving him throwing a pass for three yards for a score).
 In the AFL title game on January 1, 1961, he caught three passes for 37 yards and one touchdown, with his score in the third quarter giving the Oilers a 17–9 lead on the way to a 24–16 win over the Los Angeles Chargers.
-Groman has more yards receiving in a rookie year than any other player (1,473 in 1960, when the season was 14 games long rather than the current 17).
-He was selected as one of the offensive ends on the first Sporting News AFL All-League Team in 1960.
-Alongside his teammate Charlie Hennigan, they were referred to as "The Long-Distance Twins", with Groman benefitting from his quick feet that had him as a track star in college.
+Groman set the record for receiving yards in a rookie season with 1,473 in 1960, when the season was 14 games long rather than the current 17; Groman played in only 13 of the Oilers 14 games.
+His 63-year-old record was broken by Puka Nacua on January 7, 2024.
+Groman was selected as one of the offensive ends on the first Sporting News AFL All-League Team in 1960.
+Alongside his teammate Charlie Hennigan, they were referred to as "The Long-Distance Twins", with Groman benefitting from his quick feet that made him a track star in college.

 The following year, he played in 13 games and caught 50 passes for 1,175 yards (increasing his yards per catch from 20 to 23) and a league-high 17 touchdowns.
 In the AFL title game that season, he caught three passes for 32 yards.
 However, his career was cut short due to an injury sustained in that game.
 During a short catch, he was injured on a tackle by Claude Gibson that resulted in a bent knee from his own description after it collided with a helmet.
 Over the next four seasons, he would play with two torn knee ligaments, but he was never quite the same.
 This also proved his last playoff game appearance.

 In 1962, he started in just six games and caught 21 passes for 328 yards for three touchdowns.
 He was traded to the Denver Broncos in 1963 and played in just five games for 27 catches, 437 yards, and three touchdowns.
 He moved to the Buffalo Bills for 1964 and 1965, where the team won two AFL titles, although Groman only caught a combined total of four catches for 68 yards in 10 total games for the Bills.
 In his six-year career, he had 3,481 receiving yards (2,008 in the five years after his rookie season), 36 touchdowns and 174 receptions.
 His 29 touchdowns in his first two seasons is the most by any receiver.